Boosting the Transferability of Video Adversarial Examples via Temporal Translation: Related Work

 \subsection{Black-box attacks on video recognition models}

-The black-box setting assumes that the adversary can only access the output of models through queries, hence it is much more difficult than the adversarial attack under the white-box scenario.
+The black-box setting assumes that the adversary can only access the output of models, hence it is much more difficult than the adversarial attack under the white-box scenario.
 To realize black-box attack on video recognition models, Jiang \etal~\cite{jiang2019black} estimate the partition-based rectifications by the NES \cite{ilyas2018black} on partitions of tentative perturbations transferred from image models to generate adversarial examples with fewer queries.
 To boost the attack efficiency and reduce the query numbers, Wei \etal~\cite{wei2020heuristic} propose a heuristic black-box attack method to generate sparse adversarial perturbations.
 Later, Zhang \etal~\cite{zhang2020motion} introduce a motion-excited sampler to correlate pixels in videos.
+Chen \etal~\cite{chen2021attacking} stealthily attacks video models with bullet-screen comments.
 However, these methods still need a lot of queries to attack video models.
 Different from these works, we propose to realize black-box attacks on video recognition models by improving the transferability of video adversarial examples generated on white-box models.